Click on to add item to you favourites list

 |

-Find your own truth on a visit to Axum.
+Find your own truth on a visit to Aksum.
 This age-old city in the northern highlands of Ethiopia is generally accepted as the birthplace of Christianity in Ethiopia and the ancient stelae that litter the landscape date from around the 3rd to 5th centuries AD, predating the arrival of Christianity in Ethiopia.
-They represent some of the greatest monolithic monuments ever to be erected by mankind and were most likely funeral monuments for Axum's ancient rulers.
+They represent some of the greatest monolithic monuments ever to be erected by mankind and were most likely funeral monuments for Aksum's ancient rulers.
 The largest now lies shattered across the ground allowing a close-up inspection of the carvings and, according to legend, covers the grave of the Queen of Sheba.
 If it were still standing it would be the tallest obelisk in the world.
 Another fallen stela bears a carving of two leaves supporting a square within a square surmounted by a triangle which some believe could be the earliest ever image of the Ark of the Covenant in Ethiopian art.
-The tallest remaining upright stela stands at just under 25 metres. |
+The tallest remaining upright stela stands at just under 25 metres.

 |